 (Adds forecast, compares with estimates)

-The company's net income was $390 million, or 47 cents per share, in the fourth quarter ended Dec.
-31, compared to a loss of $28 million, or 3 cents per share, a year earlier.
+The company reported a net loss of $23 million, or 31 cents per share, for the quarter ended Sept.
+30, compared with a profit of $6.3 million, or 8 cents per share, a year earlier.